huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the cce node resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new cce node resource.

 * `cluster_id` - (Required) ID of the cluster.
 Changing this parameter will create a new resource.

 * `name` - (Optional) Node Name.